biasmv/pv/doc/viewer.rst

   * *strength*: influences the magnitude of the tangents for the Catmull-Rom spline.
 Defaults to 1.0.
 Meaningful values are between 0 and 1.
   * *splineDetail* number of subdivisions per Carbon-alpha atom.
 The default is termined by :func:`pv.Viewer.quality`.

+.. function:: pv.Viewer.label(name, text, pos)

+  Places a label with *text* at the given position.
+At the moment, there is no way to control the size and color of the text.

+  :param name: Uniquely identifies the label
+  :param text: The text to be shown
+  :param pos: A :class:`vec3`, or array of length 3 holding the x, y, and z coordinate of the label's center.
+  :returns: the created label.

 .. _pv.viewer.management: